-- Beige color has only one Frame choice … while Black color has nine Frame choices.
+- Beige color has only one Frame choice … while Black color has 26 Frame choices (at this time).

 - In this example I will choose SLW6 (Black with Silver) Frame.
 (Hover mouse-pointer over each Frame icon for style information … and choose the one you prefer.)